cami-rs/cami/TOPICS.md

 CPartialEq, CPartialOrd, COrd

 ### Functions: postfix
-Names like in std, with a "local" or other postfix.
+Names like in core/std, with a "local" or other postfix.
 - eq_local, eq_non_local, eq_full
 - cmp_local

-- binary_search &
+- binary_search_cami
-- binary_search_ca
+- sort_cami
-- binary_search_c
+- is_sorted_cami

 ## Benchmarking - Criterion or otherwise